ncalteen/actions-docker-training/Exercises/02-Create-CI-Action.md

    git commit -am "Add CI workflow"
    ```

-6. Open a pull request and merge the `Docker` branch into the `main` branch,
+6. Open a pull request and merge the `ci` branch into the `main` branch, making
-   making sure to delete the `Docker` branch after doing so
+   sure to delete the `ci` branch after doing so

    In the pull request, you will see the _Continuous Integration_ workflow
    running and the results when it completes.
 You can review the logs of the run